Open Source Software In Factories

 7. Con: Less Technical Support

 Open source software is developed collectively, denying accountability to any specific person if the user suffers a setback or major problem.
 However, it's also worth noting that most major software firms also disclaim all liabilities in their End User License Agreements.
-In either case, therefore, you’ll be left without support if you run into problems that disrupt productivity, so it’s better in the long run to adopt open source for the cost savings and easy accessibility.
+In either case, therefore, you will be left without support if you run into problems that disrupt productivity, so it is better in the long run to adopt open source for the cost savings and easy accessibility.

 Get More From Rowse Straight To Your Inbox